pirica/adult-pay-sites/README.md

 ## 3rd - Addon updates automatically
-Addon will update when a new version were avaliable, just be carefull to chek "auto update" under settings tab of Filesmonster Addon.
+- Addon will update when a new version were avaliable, just be carefull to chek "auto update" under settings tab of Filesmonster Addon.
+- Update check cycle happens every 6 hours, but you can't wait just force to upadate a repo or Addon before just make display the context menu and choose "check for updates".